LEHIGH VALLEY TRAIL:

 Last Updated: August 5, 2015

 Difficulty: Easy.
 Flat stone-dust rail trail.

-To Start from Rochester Junction [Central]; From I-390 take exit 11 to Route 251 east 3.8 miles.
+To Start from Rochester Junction in Honeoye Falls [Central Section]; From I-390 take exit 11 to Route 251 east 3.8 miles.
 Turn right on Plains Rd.
 The parking lot will be on your left.

-Starting from Lehigh Crossing Park; Porto-Potty located here.
+Starting from Lehigh Crossing Park in Victor [Eastern End]; Porto-Potty located here.
 Head northwest along the wide stone-dust trail and bear right around a pond into the woods.
 Cross an old RR trestle bridge over the Auburn Trail before coming to a spur trail on your right at 1 mile.

 Note; This spur trail takes you down to the Auburn Trail .

 Pass by the old RR Interlocking Tower and Pump House before another intersection.
-This is Rochester Junction at 8.6 miles.
+This is Rochester Junction in Honeoye Falls at 8.6 miles.
 Informational board here.